dimkarasav/pfPatatrackValidation/ProducerTest/README_pfpatatrackvalidation.md

 	a) Running the cmssw reconstruction configuration

-	Follow instructions here to get the latest patatrack release and get the configuration: https://twiki.cern.ch/twiki/bin/viewauth/CMS/CMSScouting
+	Follow instructions on scouting twiki to get the latest patatrack release and get the configuration: https://twiki.cern.ch/twiki/bin/viewauth/CMS/CMSScouting

 	In the module "hltOutputScoutingPF" in the configuration, some needed collections are missing.
 Make sure the following collections are saved (add by hand the ones missing) :